tungduonghgg123/Interact-with-Ethereum-Smart-Contract-using-web3js/README.md

-# This project is a part of Phoenix Loyal Point which I involved in Junction x Ha Noi 2018
+# This project is a part of Phoenix Loyal Point Project which I involved in Junction x Ha Noi 2018